jacksorjacksor/astrojs-with-umbraco-cms-docs/README.md

 Data can be fetched from the Umbraco Content Delivery API.

-For example, to display a list of blog articles:
+For example, to display a list of articles:

 ```javascript
 ---